-- Elderly patients are more sensitive to volume depletion and sympathetic inhibition than younger patients \rightarrow orthostatic hypotension. - This can increase the risk of falls due to the - associated dizziness.
+- Elderly patients are more sensitive to volume depletion and sympathetic inhibition than younger patients → orthostatic hypotension. - This can increase the risk of falls due to the associated dizziness. - Centrally acting agents and α1-blockers should be avoided because they are frequently associated with dizziness and orthostatic hypotension.